Chart Color Schemes

 Bray Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects potentially influencing the area.
-Notable ones are The Country Club Hotel & Entertainment Complex, Les Hughes Sports Complex Master Plan Implementation, Les Hughes Sports Complex - Netball Clubhouse, and John Bray Park Enhancement.
-Relevant projects are listed below.
+Infrastructure changes significantly influence a region's performance.
+AreaSearch has identified 19 projects likely impacting the area.
+Notable projects include The Country Club Hotel & Entertainment Complex, Les Hughes Sports Complex Master Plan Implementation, Les Hughes Sports Complex - Netball Clubhouse, and John Bray Park Enhancement.
+Below is a list of most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.